sharetribe/flex-docs/src/docs/concepts-development/microcopy/index.md

 ## Can I have a multilanguage marketplace?

 Having several translation files enables using a single application for multiple languages.
-However, editing translations in Console only supports one language at a time, so you will need to modify any other languages using bundled translation files within your client application.
+However, editing microcopy in Console only supports one language at a time, so you will need to modify any other languages using bundled translation files within your client application.